-Phase Obligations for Single Deck vehicles not operating on designated feeder services of operators with less than 21 local service buses Milestone date 1 New vehicles registered on or after the EP scheme start date must meet the following requirements: • Euro VI equivalent standards or better • CCTV installed for safety and security.
+Phase Obligations for Single Deck vehicles not operating on designated feeder services of operators with less than 21 local service buses Milestone date 1 Reeder services of operators with less than 21 local service buses New vehicles registered on or after the EP scheme start date must meet the following requirements: Euro VI equivalent standards or better CCTV installed for safety and security.
 This will provide images inside the vehicle for safety and security and also facing forwards from the vehicle to help identify traffic issues.
-Also, a driver facing camera to ensure good driving standards. • Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system • Heating and cooling for customer comfort • USB charging available, including at every wheelchair space and priority seats • Audio visual announcements: • Next stop audio announcements, including through an induction hearing loop at every wheelchair space and priority seats. • Next stop visual announcements. • Take all reasonable steps to alert passengers to route diversions through audio announcements on the vehicle. • Take all reasonable steps to alert passengers to route diversions through visual displays on the vehicle. • Option to pay for tickets through contactless ticketing.
-Existing 2 Euro VI equivalent standards or better CCTV installed for safety and security.
+Also, a driver facing camera to ensure good driving standards.
+Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system Heating and cooling for customer comfort USB charging available, including at every wheelchair space and priority seats Audio visual announcements: Next stop audio announcements.
+Next stop visual announcements.
+Take all reasonable steps to alert passengers to route diversions through audio announcements on the vehicle. diversions through visual displays on the vehicle.Option to pay for tickets through contactless ticketing.
+2 All vehicles will have: Euro VI equivalent standards or better CCTV installed for safety and security.
 This will provide images inside the vehicle for safety and security and also facing forwards from the vehicle to help identify traffic issues Automatic Vehicle Location equipment installed that will feed into TfWM's real time information system Heating and cooling for customer comfort Option to pay for tickets through contactless ticketing.
 Existing 3 All vehicles will have: Audio visual announcements: Next stop audio announcements, including through an induction hearing loop at every wheelchair space and priority seats.
-Next stop visual announcements.
+25/05/2026 Next stop visual announcements.
 Take all reasonable steps to alert passengers to route diversions through audio announcements on the vehicle.
 Take all reasonable steps to alert passengers to route diversions through visual displays on the vehicle.
-25/05/2026

-A display showing onward connection details by bus, train, metro or air, where applicable from open data sources 4 New Vehicles registered on or after 25/05/26 must meet the following requirements: 25/05/2026 5 Vehicles must be non-diesel.
-All vehicles will have: 29/05/2033 3 Vehicles must be non-diesel.
-29/03/2033
+A display showing onward connection details by bus, train, metro or air, where applicable from open data sources 4 New Vehicles registered on or after 25/05/26 must meet the following requirements: 25/05/2026 Vehicles must be non-diesel.
+5 All vehicles will have:Vehicles must be non-diesel.
+29/05/2033